How to revive or restore Mac firmware

 2. Press and hold the power button.

-4. Follow the steps below to revive or restore.
+4. Follow the steps below to revive or restore using the Finder or Apple Configurator.

 How to revive or restore

-After setting up your computers, use either the Finder or Apple Configurator to revive or restore the affected Mac, depending on which macOS the other Mac is using.
+After preparing your laptop computer or preparing your desktop computer as described above, use either the Finder or Apple Configurator to revive or restore the affected Mac, depending on which macOS the other Mac is using.

 Finder window showing "Mac" selected in the sidebar